-As reported, there are three endoscopic interventions to manage bleeding during the procedure, as follows: (1) Fistula bleeding can be compressed by a balloon dilator, which is effective when the bleeding is not severe[14]; (2) Deliver a fully-covered self-expandable metal stent directly to continuously compress the fistula; and (3) Wang et al[14] reported using a bi-flanged self-expandable metal stent to stop bleeding in the needle path by external compression at the puncture site from stent expansion.
-In our case, the needle path was dilated by a 1-cm balloon dilation, which permitted clear visualization of the needle path and identification of the bleeding vessel.
+As reported, there are three endoscopic interventions to manage bleeding during the procedure, as follows: (1) Fistula bleeding can be compressed by a balloon dilator, which is effective when the bleeding is not severe[14]; (2) A fully-covered self-expandable metal stent is delivered directly to continuously compress the fistula; and (3) Wang et al[14] reported using a bi-flanged self-expandable metal stent to stop bleeding in the needle path by external compression at the puncture site from stent expansion.
+In our case, the needle path was dilated using a 1-cm balloon, which permitted clear visualization of the needle path and identification of the bleeding vessel.
 If the needle path was not fully dilated, the bleeding vessel would not be detected and a fully covered metal stent may be considered.
 In our case, the bleeding vessel was ruptured and direct hemostasis was considered before balloon or stent compression.

 CONCLUSION